-EZboil has a built-in buzzer that can be programmed to beep when temperature reaches the alarm set temperature, AH.
+DSPR200 has a built-in buzzer that can be programmed to beep when temperature reaches the alarm set temperature, AH.
 The alarm will generate four short beeps every time the temperature rise from below AH to higher than AH.
-The alarm function can be used to notify the operator when temperature is approach the boil.
+The alarm function can be used to notify the operator to remove the foreshots/heads at specific temperature close to the component boiling point.
 The alarm function does not affect the heating or the time function, it only provides the alarm sound.